 You’ll have to do this twice a week (minimum), and if your feline goes outside, or she’s an outdoor cat, you’ll have to do this more often.
 Start this when they’re younger, so they can get used to it.
 You can also find food that contains a decent amount of fiber which will help your feline with shedding problems.

 These beloved angels shed more than most cat breeds, and therefore, they don’t belong to the group of hypoallergenic cats.
 Also, you’ll need to vacuum and clean your house frequently in order to collect all of your cat’s hair.

-Playtime & training
+3. Playtime and training

 Did I mention that they are a pretty active cat breed?
 Of course, I did.
 I’d make a mistake if I didn’t.
 Orange Maine Coons require a lot of exercise and playtime.
 Make sure you have a lot of different cat toys that will help your feline to use all of her energy.

 If they’re active enough, that may prevent different health issues that may appear in the long run, such as obesity.
 Let them chase after birds and other smaller animals because they have to fulfill their hunting instinct.